platformsh/platformsh-docs/use-platform/set-up-local-development.rst

   - **builds** - This folder contains the current and previous builds.
 Each time you run ``platform build`` (see below) a build is generated in this folder.

-  - **repository** - This folder contains all of the files that are in your Platform repository.
+  - **repository** - This folder contains all of the files that are in your Platform.sh repository.

   - **shared** - Drupal specific: This folder contains ``settings.local.php``.
 Each file in `shared` will symlinked from `repository/sites/default` when `platform build` is run.